 Buy, Sell, Buy Limit, Buy Stop, Sell Limit and Sell Stop are all standard order types, you can read more about these types of orders by visiting Investopedia which is a very good source of information.

 There are 4 different types of risk stakes per trade.
+Please note that this feature will only work with Forex.

 - % of the balance – It allows the ability to specify the % of your account you wish to allocate to trade and then cTrader automatically gives you the relevant lot size/volume, this also takes into account your stop loss.

-- Bet per point -The cost of 1 pip (point) that you would like to risk, so if you choose 10p per pip and you had a stop loss of 50, the risk would be £5.00
+- Bet per point - The cost of 1 pip (point) that you would like to risk, so if you choose 10p per pip and you had a stop loss of 50, the risk would be £5.00

-- Fixed cash risk -How much in cash do you wish to bet if you set this to £10.00 then whatever stop loss you set the actual risk will always be £10.00
+- Fixed cash risk - How much in cash do you wish to bet if you set this to £10.00 then whatever stop loss you set the actual risk will always be £10.00

 - Entry Price, Stop Loss & Take Profit Options - All of the above have the same settings, the take profit has some extra options that are explained below.